-Sinai, the Egyptian land that links between Africa and Asia, the spot that has managed to capture imaginations throughout the centuries.
-South Sinai is Egypt’s gleaming tourism destination which offers endless adventures.
+Sinai, the Egyptian land that links Africa and Asia, is the spot that has managed to capture imagination throughout the centuries.
+South Sinai Egypt is a gleaming tourism destination which offers endless adventures.
 From Red Sea resorts, underwater activities, coral reefs and great diving, to Bedouin culture and religious attractions, South Sinai has a lot to offer for everyone.

->

-> The region is well known for its deep religious significance and its strategic position as a crossroads of empires: prophets and pilgrims, conquerors and exiles have all left their footprints on Sinai sands.
+The region is well known for its deep religious significance and its strategic position as a crossroads of empires: prophets and pilgrims, conquerors and exiles have all left their footprints on Sinai sands.

 Inland are desert adventures, close-up encounters with traditional Bedouin culture and treks up Mount Sinai to see the sunrise over St Catherine’s Monastery.

 South Sinai beaches are pleasant spots even if you are not into water activities.
 Divers and underwater lovers can explore the extraordinary Red Sea reefs, either from a base on the coast or on a liveaboard.

 In this article, we bring you a list of must-visit places in South Sinai, so get ready to explore more about this heaven on earth!

 Sharm El Sheikh